Having a strong tenancy agreement is an essential layer of protection for both landlords and tenants. Here's what you need to know.

 An improperly drafted tenancy agreement may not be legally binding.
 For example, if it conflicts with the unfair terms rules (now part of the Consumer Rights Act 2015) where you are taking away a right a tenant would normally have – your clause needs to provide for the tenant to ask for permission to do whatever it is and say that permission will not be unreasonably refused or delayed.

 With that being said, you don’t have to spend a fortune getting your tenancy agreement drafted up.
 There are some alternatives.
-For example, the UK Government releases an updated model shorthold tenancy agreement annually that you can use.
-Alternatively, services like Rocket Lawyer enable you to create a customisable tenancy agreement at a reasonable price.
+For example, the UK Government provides a model assured shorthold tenancy agreement, which many landlords can use as a reliable starting point.
+Alternatively, services like the National Residential Landlords Association (NRLA) offer customisable tenancy agreement templates online.

 There is more to a tenancy agreement than just preventing tenants from doing things you don’t want.
-You can also put in clauses which help you comply with the law and protect you if your tenants do something which could otherwise make you vulnerable to prosecution.
+You can also put in clauses that help you comply with the law and protect you if your tenants do something that could otherwise make you vulnerable to prosecution.

 An example of this is to outline exactly who is allowed to live in your property.
-This will protect you from potentially breaching HMO relations or right to rent checks.
+This will protect you from potentially breaching HMO regulations or right to rent checks.

-If the Home Office learn that someone is living in your property who does not have any right to rent in the UK they will bring a prosecution or fine you, which is definitely not something you want.
+If the Home Office learns that someone is living in your property who does not have any right to rent in the UK, they will bring a prosecution or fine you, which is definitely not something you want.

 The best way to protect yourself is to have all of the people entitled to occupy the property listed on the agreement.